ManimCommunity/manim/docs/source/guides/evaluation.rst

 Python code are evaluated.

 Calls to ``next_section()``, ``add_subcaption()`` and ``add_sound()`` are allowed
-but have no output effect in this mode.
-They are not stored in a report, and sound files are neither checked nor decoded.
+but have no media output effect in this mode.
+To record these calls and the animation steps in a report, opt into :doc:`timeline` capture.
+Sound files are neither checked nor decoded.
 A successful evaluation therefore does not tell you whether the same scene's audio files can be rendered.

 The manager does not finalize output or capture a last-frame image.
 It creates no file writer, encoder, Cairo image buffer, OpenGL context, or preview window,